textnomnom-py

 LOGS = False

-# Define where scraped web content will be saved.
+# Directory where scraped markdown and document contents will be saved.

 SCRAPED_FILES_DIR = None